compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * force amplifiers (dbas etc) for developers
 * conferences help me see the wider world
 * the lifecycle of code after you hit ship
-* dont hire engineers who wont
+* don't hire engineers who wont
 * as a group we are not known for our work life balance
 * it doesnt have to be awful
-* watching it run in production is your fcking job, if you dont want ch it when its normal, you wont know what abnormal looks like
+* watching it run in production is your fcking job, if you don't want ch it when its normal, you wont know what abnormal looks like
 * bring my ego back down to size and make me willing to look at the world
 * what you win is drastically fewer paging alerts
 * http://www.clearent.com/